 Software DeveloperInterview Questions

-Software Developers design programs across devices ranging from cell phones to televisions.
-Software can be developed in many forms, including for games, applications, or software programs.
+Software developers design programs across devices ranging from cell phones to televisions.
+Software can be developed in many forms, including games, applications, or software programs.

-- Communicate with other developers to develop software and source code.
+- Communicating with other developers to develop software and source code

-- Test products and debug them before going live.
+- Testing products and debugging them before going live

-Software has become such a large part of everyday business that roughly 1/3 of Information Technology jobs are based in software development.
-In order to stay on top of this growing industry, skilled Software Developers will:
+Software has become such a large part of everyday business that roughly one-third of information technology jobs are based in software development.
+In order to stay on top of this growing industry, skilled software developers will:

-Many entry-level positions require that applicants possess a Bachelor’s Degree in computer science or a related field.
-However, it’s not uncommon for employers to hire candidates with an Associate’s Degree as long as they have relevant qualifications, including programming certifications and code experience.
+Many entry-level positions require applicants possess a bachelor’s degree in computer science or a related field.
+However, it’s not uncommon for employers to hire candidates with an associate’s degree as long as they have relevant qualifications, including programming certifications and code experience.